 The length, strength and lustre of the Cotswold fleece make it a great sock yarn as well as perfect for sweaters, mitts and hats.
 The locks lend themselves to needle felting and rug hooking.

-In addition to sheep, the farm is also home to a llama, a flock of chickens, several cows, and a miniature pony and donkey.
+In addition to sheep, the farm is also home to a llama and a flock of chickens.